CosmoLike/cocoa/README.md

 2. Weak Lensing parameterization: $\big(\Omega_m,\Omega_b\big)$ as primary MCMC parameters and $\big(\Omega_c h^2, \Omega_b h^2\big)$ as derived quantities.

 Adopting $\big(\Omega_m,\Omega_b\big)$ as main MCMC parameters can create a silent bug in Cobaya.
 The problem occurs when the option `drop: true` is absent in $\big(\Omega_m,\Omega_b\big)$ parameters, and there are no expressions that define the derived $\big(\Omega_c h^2, \Omega_b h^2\big)$ quantities.
 The bug is silent because the MCMC runs without any warnings, but the CAMB Boltzmann code does not update the cosmological parameters at every MCMC iteration.
 As a result, the resulting posteriors are flawed, but they may seem reasonable to those unfamiliar with the issue.
-It's important to be aware of this bug to avoid any potential inaccuracies in the results.
+Please be aware of this bug to avoid any potential inaccuracies in the results.

 The correct way to create YAML files with $\big(\Omega_m,\Omega_b\big)$ as primary MCMC parameters is exemplified below